Logan Wu

 - Developed software with our engineering teams to transform field investigations

-- Managed commercial controls and reporting for design management using automation techniques.
+- Managed commercial controls and reporting for design management using automation

 Education